22 JUNE – 02 AUGUST 2024

 Accompanying exhibition text by Diana Sherlock

-It is through our relationships with material things, including our bodies, that we come to know the world and our place within it. weight lifted, an exhibition of sculptures and digital prints by Calgary artist Svea Ferguson, contemplates material agency—the potential of material things to act upon and affect their environments regardless of human intervention.
-A sculptor, Ferguson’s identity as an artist is reciprocally defined in relation to her materials and the identity of the art object, which she comes to know through its material transformation and display.
+Within capitalist cycles of production and consumption, humans rarely consider the agency of objects and, even less so, the materials from which they are made.
+Yet it is through our relationships with material things, including other bodies, that we come to know the world and our place within it.
+Weight Lifted, an exhibition of sculptures and digital prints by Calgary artist Svea Ferguson, contemplates material agency—the potential of material things to act upon and affect their environments without human intervention.

 Svea holds a Bachelor of Fine Arts (BFA) in drawing from the Alberta University of the Arts (formerly Alberta College of Art and Design) (2015).
 She was a recipient of the BMO 1st Art!
 Student Prize (2015) and the Horizon Alumni Award from AUArts (formerly ACAD) in 2017.
 Her work had shown in numerous exhibitions including The Holland Project, Reno, NV; Division Gallery, Toronto, ON; Arts Commons, Calgary, AB; The Esker Foundation, Calgary, AB; and most recently a solo exhibition at the Southern Alberta Art Gallery (SAAG) in Lethbridge, AB.
 Her work is held in the collections of The Banff Centre for Art and Creativity, TD Canada Trust and numerous private collections.